Advice > Software engineering

 2.1 What interviews to expect

-What's the Google L4 engineer interview process and timeline?
+What's the interview process and timeline at Google for the L4 engineer role?
 It usually takes between two weeks up to four months and follows these steps:

 1. Resume screen